cytopia/devilbox/doc/README.md

 127.0.0.1 my-website.com.loc
 ```

 Contents inside the `htdocs` folder will be server via the configured domain automatically.
-So in order to access project2's htdoc folder go to `http://project2.loc`
+So in order to access project2's htdoc folder go to `http://project2.loc` (assuming `TLD_SUFFIX` was `loc`)